KraXen72/shira/README.md

 While this project uses yt-dlp under the hood, it has the advantage of utilizing [YouTube Music's API](https://github.com/sigma67/ytmusicapi) to get songs metadata.
 This includes information such as track number, square cover, lyrics, year, etc.

 ## Setup
-1. Install Python 3.8 or higher
+1. Install Python 3.8 or higher (3.11+ recommended)
 2. Install gytmdl with pip
     ```
     pip install gytmdl